-A thought piece by Adrian Dellecker, Head of Strategy and Development at the Luc Hoffmann Institute.
+By Adrian Dellecker, Head of Strategy and Development at the Luc Hoffmann Institute

 Gamification: adding game-like mechanics on top of the real world in order to increase engagement and effectiveness.
 Gamification is far more ubiquitous, and powerful, than generally acknowledged or understood.

 I’m a casual runner, and I know firsthand the power of gamification because of the ‘Nike Run Club’ app I’ve had on my phone since May 2011.

 The Nike app keeps track of your runs, average pace, total kilometres, heartbeat, etc. But it does far more than that.
 It assigns you ‘levels’; it keeps track of your records (fastest pace, longest run time, furthest distances) and issues you badges based on performance, such as for the number of consecutive weeks or months you’ve gone running.

 The end result is that the app encourages you to run without explicitly asking you to.
 It taps into your internal competitive spirit, and an intrinsic reward system we humans have.
 I love running, but sometimes I need that extra nudge: am I really willing to break my 8-week running streak if I don’t go today?
 Can I beat my record of kilometres per month?
 Can I run a kilometre faster than last year?
 Even my status of being a “Member since May 2011” is a badge of honour.
 I’m not bound to jump to another app lightly.
 Smart move by Nike.

 Gamification occurs daily in other more mundane settings: when your supermarket issues points per purchase or trophies for certain behaviours.
 Or your local coffee shop gives you the first two stamps free on their loyalty card (this is called the ‘Endowed Progress Effect’).